JetBrains/kotlin-web-site/pages/docs/reference/inline-classes.md

 </div>

 To mitigate such issues, functions which use inline classes are *mangled* by adding some stable hashcode to the function name.
-Therefore, actually `fun compute(x: UInt)` will be represented as `public final void compute-<hashcode>(int x)`, therefore solving clash problem.
+Therefore, `fun compute(x: UInt)` will be in fact represented as `public final void compute-<hashcode>(int x)`, which therefore solves the clash problem.

-> Note that `-` is *not valid* symbol in Java, meaning that it is impossible to call functions which accept inline classes from Java.
+> Note that `-` is a *invalid* symbol in Java, meaning that it is impossible to call functions which accept inline classes from Java.
 {:.note}

 ## Inline classes vs type aliases

-Inline classes may appear very similar to [type aliases](type-aliases.html) from the first glance.
-Indeed, both appear to introduce new type and both will be represented as the underlying type at runtime.
+At first sight, inline classes may appear to be very similar to [type aliases](type-aliases.html).
+Indeed, both appear to introduce a new type and both will be represented as the underlying type at runtime.

-However, crucial difference is that type aliases are *assignment-compatible* with their underlying type (and with other type aliases with the same underlying type), while inline classes are not.
+However, the crucial difference is that type aliases are *assignment-compatible* with their underlying type (and with other type aliases with the same underlying type), while inline classes are not.

-In other words, inline classes introduce _new_ type, contrary to type aliases, which only introduce alternative name (alias) to the existing type:
+In other words, inline classes introduce a truly _new_ type, contrary to type aliases which only introduce an alternative name (alias) for an existing type:

 <div class="sample" markdown="1" theme="idea" data-highlight-only>